-- 6.4.17.1 The specimen shall be subjected to the cumulative effects of the tests specified in 6.4.17.2 and 6.4.17.3, in that order.
-Following these tests, either this specimen or a separate specimen shall be subjected to the effect(s) of the water immersion test(s) as specified in 6.4.17.4 and, if applicable, 6.4.18. - 6.4.17.2 Mechanical test: The mechanical test consists of three different drop tests.
+6.4.17.1 The specimen shall be subjected to the cumulative effects of the tests specified in 6.4.17.2 and 6.4.17.3, in that order.
+Following these tests, either this specimen or a separate specimen shall be subjected to the effect(s) of the water immersion test(s) as specified in 6.4.17.4 and, if applicable, 6.4.18.

+6.4.17.2 Mechanical test: The mechanical test consists of three different drop tests.
 Each specimen shall be subjected to the applicable drops as specified in 6.4.8.8 or 6.4.11.12.
-The order in which the specimen is subjected to the drops shall be such that, on completion of the mechanical test, the specimen shall have suffered such damage as will lead to the maximum damage in the thermal test which follows. - (a) For drop I, the specimen shall drop onto the target so as to suffer the maximum damage, and the height of the drop measured from the lowest point of the specimen to the upper surface of the target shall be 9 m.
+The order in which the

+- (a) For drop I, the specimen shall drop onto the target so as to suffer the maximum damage, and the height of the drop measured from the lowest point of the specimen to the upper surface of the target shall be 9 m.
 The target shall be as defined in 6.4.14; - (b) For drop II, the specimen shall drop so as to suffer the maximum damage onto a bar rigidly mounted perpendicularly on the target.
 The height of the drop measured from the intended point of impact of the specimen to the upper surface of the bar shall be 1 m.
-The bar shall be of solid mild steel of circular section, $(15.0 \text{ cm} \pm 0.5 \text{ cm})$ in diameter and 20 cm long unless a longer bar would cause greater damage, in which case a bar of sufficient length to cause maximum damage shall be used.
+The bar shall be of solid mild steel of circular section, $(15.0 \pm 0.5)$ cm in diameter and 20 cm long unless a longer bar would cause greater damage, in which case a bar of sufficient length to cause maximum damage shall be used.
 The upper end of the bar shall be flat and horizontal with its edge rounded off to a radius of not more than 6 mm.
 The target on which the bar is mounted shall be as described in 6.4.14; - (c) For drop III, the specimen shall be subjected to a dynamic crush test by positioning the specimen on the target so as to suffer maximum damage by the drop of a 500 kg mass from 9 m onto the specimen.
 The mass shall consist of a solid mild steel plate 1 m by 1 m and shall fall in a horizontal attitude.
 The height of the drop shall be measured from the underside of the plate to the highest point of the specimen.
-The target on which the specimen rests shall be as defined in 6.4.14. - 6.4.17.3 Thermal test: The specimen shall be in thermal equilibrium under conditions of an ambient temperature of 38 °C, subject to the solar insolation conditions specified in Table 6.4.8.6 and subject to the design maximum rate of internal heat generation within the package from the radioactive contents.
+The target on which the specimen rests shall be as defined in 6.4.14.

+6.4.17.3 Thermal test: The specimen shall be in thermal equilibrium under conditions of an ambient temperature of 38 °C, subject to the solar insolation conditions specified in Table 6.4.8.6 and subject to the design maximum rate of internal heat generation within the package from the radioactive contents.
 Alternatively, any of these parameters are allowed to have different values prior to and during the test, providing due account is taken of them in the subsequent assessment of package response.